 Output Data

 The results your agent produces.
-This is written to worksheets, sent via integrations (email, Slack), or returned via API.Example: Generated quote with calculated prices, discounts, and total.
+This can be written to worksheets, sent via integrations, or returned to another system.Example: Generated quote with calculated prices, discounts, and total.

 Instructions